facebook/docusaurus/website/docs/installation.md

 title: Installation
 ---

-The easiest way to install Docusaurus is to use the command line tool that help you scaffold a Docusaurus site with some example templates.
+The easiest way to install Docusaurus is to use the command line tool that helps you scaffold a templated Docusaurus site.

 ```bash
 npx @docusaurus/core@next init
 ```

-It will then prompt you for `name` and `template` for your docusaurus site.
+It will then prompt you for the `name` and the `template` for your Docusaurus site.
 We recommend `classic` for the template so that you can quickly get started.

 ## Project Structure

-If you choose the classic template and name your site `docusaurus`.
-There would be some example documentation and blog pages generated
+Assuming you choose the classic template and name your site `docusaurus`, you will see the following files generated under a new directory `docusaurus/`:

 ```md
 docusaurus